 - A. General.
 It is the policy of the Board to promote an educational environment in which communication flows freely between students and teachers and students and Principals.
 These communications are expected to be civil, courteous, and should use forms of address that recognize and respect the relationship(s) of the communicants. - 1.
-The Board encourages informal, direct, and frequent communications at the person-toperson level (student-to-teacher; student-to-Principal) as the best approach to resolving student grievances at the point of origin - B. Grievances.
+The Board encourages informal, direct, and frequent communications at the personto- person level (student-to-teacher; student-to-Principal) as the best approach to resolving student grievances at the point of origin - B. Grievances.
 A student with a grievance should first take it to the immediate teacher or Principal.
 Both should be consulted prior to further resolution procedures. - C. Resolution Activity.
 Actions required to investigate and resolve alleged grievances should normally be scheduled at times and places for students, teachers, and Principals that do not interfere with regularly scheduled classes or school related activities.

-City of Madison Board of Education Notice Regarding Release of Directory Information Under the Family Educational Rights and Privacy Act (FERPA)
+City of Madison Board of Education Notice of Rights Under the Family Educational Rights and Privacy Act (FERPA) Including Right to Opt Out of Disclosure of Directory Information